kanchan1427/daily-blogs/README.md

  **Date : 04-March-2022**
 ## Meeting app
 Today vishal and pawan gave us a presentation of meeting app.
 They showed us how to create custom apps in erp and how to install it onto the site.
 And they also showed us the code of the app and structure and files of the meeting app.
- Working on instructure section of education module of erpnext.
+ Working on instructure section of education module of ErpGuru.
 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 05-March-2022**

 ## Notice Board app
-Today we all created a notice board app in erpnext within 30 minutes.
+Today we all created a notice board app in ErpGuru within 30 minutes.
 It was a wonderful experience as we can created such apps withiin a short time period.
 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 07-March-2022**
 ## Basic setup for Nanakana Sahib Public School